anristepanian/phone-defect-detection/README.md

 ## Future Enhancements

+- [x] Implement a CI/CD pipeline.
-- The dataset size should be increased.
+- [ ] The dataset size should be increased.
 Because of small size of a training dataset, the phone defect detection model is still inaccurate.
 The system often misclassifies images uploaded by users.
-- CT (continious training) pipeline should be implemented in order to automatically renew the training of the machine learning model over time.
+- [ ] CT (continious training) pipeline should be implemented in order to automatically renew the training of the machine learning model over time.
-- Add confidence & uncertanity + explainability & defect localization.
+- [ ] Add confidence & uncertanity + explainability & defect localization.
 For instance, the output should look like:
   ``` Command line
   Prediction: "Scratch"
   Confidence: 87%
   "Model predicted scratch because it focused on the top left corner of the phone"
   ```
-- Web UI.
+- [ ] Web UI.
 Develop a simple and interactive Web UI instead of using apps like `Postman`.
-- Mobile deployment (Android, IOS, etc.).
+- [ ] Mobile deployment (Android, IOS, etc.).
-- Anomaly detection.
+- [ ] Anomaly detection.
 If there are multiple defects on one image, or perhaps there is a defect which is not in the category.

 ## Installation